 Grossman Law Offices Can Help You Defeat Common Defenses Advanced by Defendants in Dram Shop Cases

 If you suspect you or a loved one's injuries were caused, in whole or in part, by an alcoholic beverage provider over-serving an obviously intoxicated patron, our attorneys may be able to help you recover the compensation you deserve.
 Over the past 25 years, Grossman Law Offices has handled more dram shop cases than almost any other firm in Texas.
 In that time we have helped hundreds of victims recover compensation for their injuries.

-The dram shop attorneys here at Grossman Law Offices have proudly represented victims for 25 years.
+The dram shop attorneys here at Grossman Law Offices have proudly represented victims for almost 30 years.
 For more information and a free and confidential consultation regarding your potential dram shop lawsuit, give us a call anytime at (855) 326-0000.
-We’re available day or night, 24 hours a day.
+We're available day or night, 24 hours a day.